jzelenjak/SoftwareEngineeringMethods/microservices/courses/docs/API-document-courses.md

 # Courses API Document
 This document shows how to make use of the endpoints for the courses microservice.
-It contains a description of the endpoint, what the courses microservice does, and the required input format and output.
+It contains a description of the endpoint, what the courses microservice does, and the required input and output format as well as the response requests.
 ## General information
 The courses microservice manages everything related to courses such as grades and the lecturers who teach a certain course.